Paicines Ranch Vineyard

 Sheep as a Management Strategy

-The management strategy is to reduce equipment use and labor by thoughtful planned grazing of sheep: they will do the suckering, nutrient cycling, and vegetation control.
+Mulville explains that prescribed grazing with sheep, when done correctly to avoid overgrazing, has multiple benefits for the vineyard.
+As the sheep graze the cover crops, they also eat suckers and weeds and incorporate their urine, manure, and litter into the soil with their hooves.
+This in turn helps to keep external fertilizer inputs low, although they may use foliar sprays if deficiencies arise.
+He plans to graze as early as January until well into the growing season.
 While use of sheep in the winter is common in vineyards, they are typically taken out when the vines start to leaf out, since sheep will eat any grape leaves within reach.
-In an earlier trial in Sonoma, Mulville set out to find a way to graze sheep in vineyards at any time during the year.
+In an earlier trial in Sonoma, Mulville set out to find a way for the vineyard to graze the sheep at any time during the year.

 “The trial was conducted on a 0.2 hectare vineyard in the Alexander Valley, of Northern California, during the winter, spring and early summer of 2009.
 Once the system was in place and tested, four medium-sized adult sheep were introduced and monitored for six months - three during which the vines were leafed out.
 Electrified net fencing was utilized to create small paddocks within the vineyard maintaining stock density at an equivalent of 79 sheep per hectare for most of the trial period.”1